 your budget, whether you can afford a specific course, and if it is likely to be worth the money

 Training can help you to get specific roles.
 More general training can help you to get a broader range of jobs.
 For example, courses on presentation skills or time management can make you more employable.

 It may help to make a list of what you’re good at.
-People who know you well could help you to do this, or you could use a tool like the National Careers Service Skills Health Check.
-This free service uses quizzes, jobs skills tests and other activities to help you identify your skills.
-It will also help you explore your interests and motivations.
+People who know you well could help you to do this.
+Or you could use jobs skills tests to help you identify your skills.

 You can search for roles, and the skills needed, on the National Careers Service’s job profiles page.
 Use these profiles to identify whether you need any additional skills or qualifications to be able to do the job you want.

 If you need specialist equipment or support, the college will often provide these.
 If you’re working, your employer could pay for all or some of your training.

 Shorter courses can provide useful skills and certificates.
 These could range from software training and emergency first aid to negotiation and presentation skills.
 One-day courses can be a great way to enhance your CV with minimal cost.

 Academic qualifications include GCSEs, A-levels and degrees.
 Some employers will ask for qualifications in specific subjects.

 These tend to focus on practical skills that you will need in a specific role or field.
 Examples of vocational courses include IT, construction, catering, hairdressing and hospitality.

 Sometimes learning on the job is the best way to learn new skills.
 Apprenticeships are a mix of work and study.
 They combine training at work with classroom or home-based learning.